Mom and Dad decided to throw me a huge graduation party to celebrate the completion of my bachelor’s degree from Rutgers University!

 I was in awe of the beauty of how the food was arranged.
 The brunch cruise featured a great assortment of foods, jazz music, unlimited mimosas, and of course a stunning view of the NYC skyline.
 We sailed right up to the Statue of Liberty.
 I had so much fun running around with everyone, taking photos, and dancing.

 When the jazzy champagne cruise was over, the bus picked us all up and brought us back to our house.
 It was so sad.
-When we pulled up the house, the balloon arch was bare naked with nothing but PVC pipes showing since the heat made all of the balloons pop!
+When we pulled up to the house, the balloon arch was bare naked with nothing but PVC pipes showing since the heat made all of the balloons pop!
 Not a single balloon remained.
 Everyone shuffled into the house and it was then that my mother broke out all of the desserts.
 The red Rutgers candy table she spent days assembling, the awesome graduation cap cake, and my favorite: my mom’s pignoli nut cookies. <3

 I said it to them a million times but I owe my parents a HUGE shout-out for the best party I ever could have wished for.
 I am SO appreciative of the time and energy they invested in making this one of the best days of my life.

-I never could have made it through college without both of your love and support.
+I never could have made it through college without both your love and support.
 Thanks again. <3